Will new glasses help people with cataracts see better?

 Is cataract surgery painful?

 Most people say that there is no pain during or after cataract surgery.
 They may experience a scratchy sensation (like an eyelash in the eye) and mild soreness for about 24 hours after surgery.
 If necessary, they take aspirin, Advil (ibuprofen), or Tylenol (acetaminophen).
-Stronger pain medicine is also available if necessary.
+Stronger pain medicine is rarely needed.

 How is the cataract removed?

-The cataract is removed through a small opening (less than 1/8 inch) in the front of the eye near the cornea.
+The cataract is removed through a small opening (about 3mm) in the front of the eye near the cornea.
 This allows the surgeon to dissolve the lens of the eye and remove it in tiny pieces.
-Your selected lens implant made of silicone or acrylic is folded into a small package, then inserted into the eye and unfolded in the proper position.
+Your selected lens implant made of acrylic is folded on to itself, then inserted into the eye and unfolded in the proper position.
 In this position, the new lens will remain permanently.

 After the surgery will my cataract come back?